EricHogue/EricHogue.github.io/_posts/2021-05-28-3-NorthSec-Badge-TheMap.md

 ## Flag 3 / Badge 5

 Getting the flag was now easy.
 On the previous screenshot, there is small path that goes all the way to a small island on the bottom right corner of the map.
-It's not the island I was trying to get to, there is no way to get there, but another island that is not visible on the map.
+It's not the island I was trying to get to, there is no way to get to this one.
+But the path leads to another island that is not visible on the map.

 I followed the path up to see where it started.